Oberon00/cpptutorial/proc/logic.rst

   + ``==`` (that's a double equals sign) returns ``true`` if its operands are the same.
 E.g. ``1 == 1`` yields ``true``, while ``1 == 2`` yields false.
-    Don't confuse it with the assignment operator ``=`` which is written with just a single equals sign.
   + ``!=`` means not-equal (≠) and is the opposite of ``==``: it returns
     ``true`` if its operands are *not* the same.
 E.g. ``1 != 2`` returns
     ``true``, while ``1 != 1`` is false.